jankulik/Bit-deployment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Note: if you are running both the server and the webapp locally, it is possible that a CORS policy error will occur.
-In this case you can use an [https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en](Allow CORS) extension, which will fix the issue.
+In this case you can use an [Allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) extension, which will fix the issue.